 If you care for an elderly or disabled relative, who would look after that person if you passed away?
 Life insurance could help to ensure the right care is put in place when you're no longer around.

-You may find that lifestyle factors, such as smoking or excessive alcohol consumption can affect your premium or cover offered, and you may not be offered cover by some insurers if you have a serious illness.
+You may find that lifestyle factors, such as smoking or excessive alcohol consumption can affect your premium or the level of cover offered, and you may not be offered cover by some insurers if you have a serious illness.
 It's important to fully disclose all this information when comparing quotes to help you decide if life insurance is worth it for you.

 You could set aside an amount of money each month to provide a nest egg for your loved ones to support them financially when you're no longer around.
 There are, however, a couple of issues with this approach.
 Firstly, you don't know when you're going to die.
-You may die before you've had the chance to build up an adequate amount of money to support your dependents.
+You may die before you've had the chance to build up an adequate amount of money to support your dependants.
 Secondly, the amount you would need to set aside each month to accumulate enough cash to cover your mortgage, for example, would likely be far greater than the monthly premiums set out in a life insurance policy.

 Your family could sell off your assets such as your house to help cover any expenses.
 However, at an already difficult time, leaving the family home is likely to be the last thing your loved ones wish to do.
 A house sale can also take months to complete and your family may need cash quickly to cover your funeral costs, for example.